fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 Kerning adjusts spacing between letter pairs in a way that makes reading it easier.
 Default kerning setting in HTML is *on*.
 But that will only happen if you have a font that has the kerning letter pairs defined.
-As mentioned previously, you can rely that professional fonts do.
+As mentioned previously, you can be sure that professional fonts do.

 *Ligatures* come from the days of metal font typesetting to avoid a problem, when some characters tended to collide in an unpleasant way.
 These collisions can